simpleanalytics/blog/_posts/2019-10-15-how-we-hit-our-30k-annual-recurring-revenue-milestone.md

 The traction was huge.
 Although initially, not in the ideal way.
 I offered a paid version from the start, but [Pieter Levels](https://twitter.com/levelsio) suggested via [WIP](https://wip.chat) to make it free for a while to get more users.
 I tried it, but chickened out because I got lots of signups for the free version and none for the paid version.

 The Hacker News launch got me my first 30 paying customers and around 800 Twitter followers (before the launch I had around 60).
-I knew I would be able to get more customers if I knew how to market.
+I knew I would be able to get more customers if I knew how to do marketing.

 ## Marketing... what's that?